-At age 33, I feel lucky to have two healthy and active living grandparents I see on a regular basis.
-I am even more fortunate that I have an exceptional relationship with one of them, my paternal grandfather, Al. Equal parts Fred Astaire and Frank Sinatra with a dash of Pinocchio mixed in for good measure, Al is the patriarch of our family who regularly hosts everyone—cousins, aunts, uncles, friends—at his house on Sunday afternoons.
+I feel lucky to have two healthy, active living grandparents I see on a regular basis.
+I'm even more fortunate that I have an exceptional relationship with one of them, my paternal grandfather, Al. Equal parts Fred Astaire and Frank Sinatra with a dash of Pinocchio mixed in for good measure, Al is the patriarch of our family who regularly hosts everyone—cousins, aunts, uncles, friends—at his house on Sunday afternoons.

-1. How did you and Grandma/Grandpa meet?
+How did you meet?

-5. What do you miss about the good old days?
+What do you miss about the good old days?

 Your grandparents likely have a fond nostalgia for their days of youth, be it for technology-free communication or the way their hometown looked without skyscrapers.
 It's exciting to see their faces light up when they take a trip down memory lane.
-I love hearing how people in my parents' generation made plans and communicated, because it seems almost impossible in our modern-day lifestyles.
+I love hearing about how people in my parents' generation made plans and communicated because it seems almost impossible in our modern-day lifestyles.
 Al's explanation goes something like this: "You would call a landline and say, 'Let's get lunch at this restaurant at this time next week,' and then you would go to that restaurant and have lunch next week with your friend."
 It sounds simple, but it's mind-boggling!
 What if something came up?
 What if you were running late?

 What is your philosophy on life?

 Older people are wiser, and grandparents are the wisest of them all.
 Ask your grandpa and grandma what philosophies they have practiced throughout their lives, and try and incorporate them into your life.
 Al writes his philosophies on index cards and tapes them to mirrors and cabinets in his house.
-Some that have resonated with me are “Intend to allow more joy into your life—amen!”, “Singing keeps you young”, and "This moment is as it should be."
+Some that have resonated with me are: "Intend to allow more joy into your life—amen!"
+"Singing keeps you young," and "This moment is as it should be."

 Do you have any major regrets?

-Many people live their lives with a "no regrets" attitude, but almost everyone can look back and say "I wish I had not done this" or "I wish I had done this.”
+Many people live their lives with a "no regrets" attitude, but almost everyone can look back and say "I wish I had not done this" or "I wish I had done that."
 It's intriguing to learn what your grandparents regret, and doing so may even lead you down a path you hadn't considered.

-8. What are you most proud of?
+What are you most proud of?

 This one is pretty self-explanatory.
 Find out which accomplishments your grandparents are most pleased by.
-If the conversation is captivating, also ask what are they most grateful for.
+If the conversation is captivating, also ask what they are most grateful for.
 You might be surprised by their answers.

 How do you want to be remembered?